Part one of two

 And now, Google stepped up its game.
 And in short, it screwed it up.

-Many have seen scores that once were in the 100s and 90s have dropped drastically to 50s and 60s on the Insights reports, which has many of us going, “What the (insert favorite curse word here)?”
-And the reason for such a drop is because Google is asking is kind of impossible to achieve.
+Many have seen scores that were once in the 100s and 90s have dropped drastically to 50s and 60s on the Insights reports, which has many of us going, “What the–?”
+And the reason for such a drop is because what Google is asking for is kind of impossible to achieve.

 And that’s one of the issues with page speed – it’s very technical that if you don’t have the web developer experience on top of your SEO creds, then you’re not going to understand it all.
 That means someone who uses a Gmail account to say they can fix your site speed and then presents you with the Google PageSpeed Insights Report…yeah, don’t trust the Gmail guy.
 Unless they’re a web developer and a good one at that, they can’t fix that report.